 Grocery store tours, pantry overhaul, and basic healthy cooking lessons: price upon request

 Katie has lived in hilly and sunny Austin, Texas for 7 years.
-A road racer for 4 years, she is aiming to compete in several national races in 2017.
+A cat 1 road racer, she is aiming to compete in several national races in 2017.
 Katie completed her Masters in Public Health at UT in 2015, with a focus in Nutrition Epidemiology.

 Katie’s nutrition philosophy: